 Which drug manufacturers have the most FDA recalls?
 (2026 data)

-Drug recalls are one of the clearest, most objective safety signals a manufacturer leaves behind — they are issued by the U.S. FDA, logged publicly, and tied to real quality or contamination problems.
-We analyzed the FDA enforcement (recall) history behind every company in the pharmaranks catalog to answer a simple question: which drug manufacturers have the worst recall record?
+Drug recalls are one of the clearest, most objective safety signals a manufacturer leaves behind.
+We analyzed the FDA enforcement (recall) history behind every company in the pharmaranks catalog to answer a question no official source ranks: which drug manufacturers have the worst recall record?

 How we measured this